triton-inference-server/server/docs/model_configuration.rst

     }
   ]

+**PyTorch Naming Convention:** Due to the absence of names for inputs and outputs in the model, the "name" attribute of both the inputs and outputs in the configuration must follow a specific naming convention i.e. "\<name\>__\<index\>".
+Where <name> can be any string and <index> refers to the position of the corresponding input/output.
+This means if there are two inputs and two outputs they must be name as: "INPUT__0", "INPUT__1" and "OUTPUT__0", "OUTPUT__1" such that "INPUT__0" refers to first input and INPUT__1 refers to the second input.

 The name of the model must match the :cpp:var:`name
 <nvidia::inferenceserver::ModelConfig::name>` of the model repository
 directory containing the model.
 The :cpp:var:`platform